 Personally, I think the great thing about cream teas is that almost everywhere gives you the choice so it shouldn’t be a Devon vs Cornwall debate but the focus should be on fresh locally produced ingredients, and definitely no whipped cream!

-Decide for yourself which is the best way of serving a cream tea and whether Cornish or Devonshire clotted cream is better with our Devon vs Cornwall cream tea by post.
+Decide for yourself which is the best way of serving a cream tea with our cream teas by post delivered straight to your door the next working day.